-What YOU need to know in order to vote in the 2016 General Election in Pennsylvania:
+What YOU need to know in order to vote in the 2017 Municipal Election in Pennsylvania:

 Pennsylvania voter registration forms are available in LILAC|Civic Engagement (Dolwen, Cambrian Row).
 Students are welcome to visit the office for blank forms and for assistance with questions about Election Day and the voting process.

 College students have two choices regarding where they register to vote.
 They have the right to register and vote at their college or university, registering using their College address, OR they may choose to register (or remain registered) and vote at their prior home address.

 Students who register (or remain registered) at their prior home address may either travel home to vote at their local polling place on Election Day or vote by submitting an absentee ballot prior to Election Day.

 Deciding where to register and, ultimately, where to vote is a personal choice and one we encourage students to make for themselves.
 However, we do want all students to be informed about their options.